maxwolf621/AZ/az-104/Test/VNet.md

 :x: Deploy a virtual network peering is incorrect
 - because you only use this if you need to seamlessly connect two or more Virtual Networks in Azure.
 In this scenario, you need to connect the on-premises network in London to Azure.

-The statement that says: Deploy an ExpressRoute circuit only is incorrect.
+:x: Deploy an ExpressRoute circuit only is incorrect.
 ExpressRoute lets you extend your on-premises networks into the Microsoft cloud over a private connection with the help of a connectivity provider.
 Remember that the requirement states that the traffic to Azure must go through the Internet gateway and not via a private connection.

-The statement that says: Deploy an ExpressRoute circuit only and a local network gateway is incorrect because you do not need to deploy a local network gateway when you create an ExpressRoute connection.
+:x: Deploy an ExpressRoute circuit only and a local network gateway is incorrect because you do not need to deploy a local network gateway when you create an ExpressRoute connection.
 Also, you need to deploy a site-to-site VPN connection instead of an ExpressRoute circuit.

-The statement that says: Configure a VPN device for point-to-site VPN connection is incorrect because you need to connect the London office to Azure and you can only achieve that by using a site-to-site VPN connection.
+:x: Configure a VPN device for point-to-site VPN connection is incorrect because you need to connect the London office to Azure and you can only achieve that by using a site-to-site VPN connection.
 A point-to-site VPN connection is typically used for remote work wherein you need a computer to have a secure connection to your Azure virtual network.

-The statement that says: Configure a local network gateway is incorrect because a local network gateway is deployed in Azure only and not on your on-premises data center.
+:x: Configure a local network gateway is incorrect because a local network gateway is deployed in Azure only and not on your on-premises data center.

-The statement that says: Configure an ExpressRoute circuit is incorrect because an ExpressRoute circuit can only be deployed in Azure.
+:x: Configure an ExpressRoute circuit is incorrect because an ExpressRoute circuit can only be deployed in Azure.
 You can not deploy an ExpressRoute circuit in your data center on your own.
 If you need to create an ExpressRoute connection, on the on-premises side, you need to contact your Internet service provider to assist you with connecting your on-premises network to Azure privately.

 References: